 - Each font slows the speed of your page download

-- Too many different fonts creates a sense of confusion on the web page.
+- Too many different fonts create a sense of confusion on the web page.

 - Not all google fonts are easy to read.

-Think about how you can include eye-catching items in your web site.
-For example in a real estate site you can include an attractive bowl of fruit on the table.
+Think about how you can include eye-catching items on your website.
+For example, on a real estate site, you can include an attractive bowl of fruit on the table.
 Use front-facing faces on the site to grab your reader’s attention.

 Some usability experts such as Jacob Nielson believe that functionality is more important than having an attractive site but I believe that attractive websites can also be functional and add value to the user experience.